junuxyz/junuxyz.github.io/content/posts/ideas-im-interested-in-ai.md

 6. **Self Supervised Reinforcement Learning**

 7. **Simulation Learning implied to Robotics**
-	- Convert human action (using something like SAM) into the robot's custom software and train it.
-Then use the software for robot to act as the trained dataset.
+	- Convert human action (using something like SAM) into the robot's custom simulation software and train it.
+Then use the software for robot to act as the trained dataset. = Isaac Labs.
 	- Something like Real Steel

 8. **Education in AI**